hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 id: using-hopr-admin
 title: How to use hopr-admin
 ---
 This is a guide on how to use `hopr-admin`.
-It is not exhaustive and is intended only as a brief overview of it's functionality and use.
+It is not exhaustive and is intended only as a brief overview of its functionality and use.

 :::caution Warning